framework-one/framework-one.github.io/source/documentation/index.markdown

 What's Next?
 ---
-Once you've read this Getting Started guide, you'll want to move on to the [Developing Applications Manual](/documentation/developing-applications.html) and when you need to look things up, use the [Reference Manual](/documentation/reference-manual.html).
-You may also want to learn about [Using Subsystems](/documentation/using-subsystems.html) which allows FW/1 applications to be combined as modules of a larger FW/1 application, or [DI/1](/documentation/using-di-one.html), a simple, convention-based dependency injection framework.
+Once you've read this Getting Started guide, you'll want to move on to the [Developing Applications Manual](developing-applications.html) and when you need to look things up, use the [Reference Manual](reference-manual.html).
+In particular, if you are interested in building REST APIs, you'll want to read [Controllers for REST APIs](developing-applications.html#controllers-for-rest-apis) in the Developing Applications Guide.
+You may also want to learn about [Using Subsystems](using-subsystems.html) which allows FW/1 applications to be combined as modules of a larger FW/1 application, or [DI/1](using-di-one.html), a simple, convention-based dependency injection framework.
+You may also want to learn about [AOP/1](using-aop-one.html) and, if you feel like stretching beyond CFML, take a look at [mixing CFML and Clojure](cfml-and-clojure.html).

 You probably also want to [join the FW/1 mailing list](http://groups.google.com/group/framework-one/) on Google Groups, [join the CFML Slack team](http://cfml-slack.herokuapp.com) for the [#fw1 channel on Slack](https://cfml.slack.com/messages/fw1/), or [follow the #FW1 twitter stream](http://twitter.com/search/%23FW1); you may also find help and inspiration in the [FW/1 Site Showcase](https://github.com/framework-one/fw1/wiki/FW-1-Site-Showcase), a directory of sites created with FW/1.
-To read about what's coming in the future, take a look at the [Roadmap](/documentation/roadmap.html).
+To read about what's coming in the future, take a look at the [Roadmap](roadmap.html).